fat/smoosh/README.md

     smoosh.build() // <-- this will build both compressed and uncompressed

-ANALYZE
+<code>analyze</code>
 -------
-Analyzed is useful when you're curious if you're making your files larger or smaller.
+Analyze is useful when you're curious if you're making your files larger or smaller.
 It will return relevant file size for uncompressed, compressed, or gzipped files.

     smoosh.analyze('uncompressed');